 All materials publicizing or products resulting from NEH-funded activities must contain an acknowledgment of NEH support.
-Consult the Acknowledgment and Publicity Requirements for NEH Awards and Publicizing Your Project pages on the NEH website for guidance on acknowledging NEH support and promotion.
+Consult Acknowledgment and Publicity Requirements for NEH Awards and Publicizing Your Project for guidance.

-Eliminate Waste, Fraud, and Abuse
+Eliminate waste, fraud, and abuse

 Help NEH eliminate fraud and improve management by providing information about allegations or suspicions of waste, fraud, abuse, mismanagement, research misconduct (fabrication, falsification, plagiarism), or unnecessary government expenditures, during the period of award performance, to the NEH Office of the Inspector General.